Welcome to the homepage of the Centennial Bulb, the

 We Celebrated the One Million Hour Party in 2015!
 As in 2001, and 2011, the Centennial Light Bulb reached another milestone of 1,000,000 hours!
-Fun was had by all at Fire Station 6
+Good times were had by all at Fire Station 6

 Over the past 3 years several film crews stopped by to film our bulb